turingschool/try-turing/frontend-online/what-is-fee/index.md

 ## Goals

 - Identify the key differences between front-end and back-end engineering
-- Categorize various technologies used in frontend engineering
+- Categorize various technologies used in front-end engineering

 ## What is Front-End?